jidongxiao/CSCI1200-DataStructures/lectures/05_classes_II/README.md

 ## 5.3 Questions

-- Can you solve leetcode problem 905 with an overloaded operator &lt;?
+- Can you solve leetcode problem 905 with an overloaded operator &lt;, and make this overloaded operator &lt; a non-member function?
 - Can you solve leetcode problem 905 with an overloaded operator &lt;, and make this overloaded operator &lt; a member function?
 - Can you solve leetcode problem 905 with an overloaded operator &lt;, and make this overloaded operator &lt; a member function, plus make the definition of this member function outside of the class definition?